 Written by KTC Occupational Therapist, Angela Costi.

-There is no secret of the growing evidence of the positive benefits of regularly practising mindfulness.
+There is no secret of the growing evidence of the positive benefits of regularly practicing mindfulness.
 It is reported to improve the mental, emotional, and physical health of adults and young people.
 In well conducted mindfulness interventions, participants report reduced stress, anxiety, reactivity, improved sleep and self-esteem, feel calmer and more self-aware and an improved ability to manage their emotions.

 The most amazing aspect is brain imaging on people that practiced mindful meditation showed an altered structure and function of the brain with improved quality of both thought and feeling.